opensafely/documentation/docs/level-4-server.md

 All outputs from OpenSAFELY pipelines are subject to [tiered levels of scrutiny](security-levels.md), to provide assurance that identifiable data is not leaked accidentally, or maliciously.

 The final tier is review of so-called "Level 4" outputs, where the OpenSAFELY framework stores outputs labelled as `moderately_sensitive` in the `project.yaml` file.

-If you have Level 4 access you can log in and review your aggregated results before requesting files to be released.
+If you have Level 4 access you can use [Airlock](outputs/viewing-with-airlock.md) to review your aggregated results and request files to be released.
-You will find your files to review in `D:\Level4Files\workspaces\<workspacename>`.

 !!! note